jamesloper/lemontron/_bom/stepper.md

 ## Required Modifications

 You must cut all the motor shafts down to 11mm.
 Precision is not required and 10mm to 11mm is fine.
+You can also download a [printable cutting guide](/assets/downloads/stepper-cutting-guide.stl).